-The breath we are going to practise is called Nadi Shodhana.
-Literally meaning cleaning (Shodhan) the channels (Nadis).
-Nadis are the energetic channels in our being.
-Much like meridians.
-You can’t see them but energetically they are there just like our arteries and veins.
-Two of the main Nadis, or channels, are called Ida Nadi and Pingala Nadi.
-They start at the base of the spine and move like a figure of eights intertwining along the spine toward the nose.
-It is thought that Ida Nadi ends at the left nostril and Pingala Nadi at the right.
+the breath we are going to practise is called Nadi Shodhana. literally meaning cleaning (Shodhan) the channels (Nadis). nadis are the energetic channels in our being. much like meridians. nou can’t see them but energetically they are there just like our arteries and veins. nwo of the main Nadis, or channels, are called Ida Nadi and Pingala Nadi. they start at the base of the spine and move like a figure of eights intertwining along the spine toward the nose. it is thought that Ida Nadi ends at the left nostril and Pingala Nadi at the right.

 Pingala Nadi is the fire, courage and motivation.
 It’s extroverted and similar to the left side of the brain.

 when we balance these two sides we create balance and calm.